Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 //   <img src="/projects/julia-general-relativity/sphere.png">
 // </figure>

 You could imagine doing something more involved like defining an object-oriented zoo of types for manifolds, coordinate charts, transition functions, homomorphisms, tensor fields, and so on.
-Don’t bother.
+Don't bother.
 Dead simple is good.

 = Step 1: Automatic differentiation